 Some DLLs are known to cause stability issues when loaded into Chrome.
 This outlines how a DLL is blacklisted, as well as what steps can be taken to remove a DLL from the blacklist.

-Once a DLL has been determined to cause a noticeable decrease in Google Chrome’s stability, that DLL will be added to the list of troublesome DLLs , which Chrome prevents from being injected into the sandbox.
+Once a DLL has been determined to cause a noticeable decrease in Google Chrome’s stability, that DLL will be added to this list of troublesome DLLs for sandboxed processes or this list of troublesome DLLs for the browser process, which Chrome prevents from being injected into the corresponding process.

-Once a DLL has been selected, an announcement will be sent to firstname.lastname@example.org and an effort will be made to find the developer of the DLL.
+Once a DLL has been selected, an effort will be made to find the developer of the DLL.
 If the developers are found, they can receive some debugging information to assist them in fixing the problem.
+Additionally, an announcement about our intention to blacklist the DLL will be sent to firstname.lastname@example.org.

 If a DLL is causing serious stability issues, it will be added to the blacklist right away.